"For us believing physicists, the distinction between

 individual archived GroupBlog pages and movie reviews).

-night sometime, when he'll look up from what he's doing and listen to the
+maybe a summer night sometime, when he'll look up from what he's doing and

-distant music of a calliope---and hear the voices
+listen to the distant music of a calliope---and hear the voices and the laughter

-and the laughter of the people and the places of his past.
-And perhaps across
+of the people and the places of his past.
+And perhaps across his mind there'll

-his mind there'll flit a little errant wish: that a man might not have to
+flit a little errant wish: that a man might not have to become old, never

 "And he'll smile then too because he'll know it IS just an errant wish.
 Some